 Not surprisingly, different states have become synonymous with different laws.
 Everything from the amount of paperwork that needs to be filed in order to establish a legal entity to the time it takes said entity to activate can vary dramatically between state boarders.
 Business structures created in the state of California, for example, can take anywhere in the neighborhood of a month to be activated.
-Nevada, on the other hand, can witness business entities established in as little as 24 hours.
+On the other hand, Nevada can witness business entities established in as little as 24 hours.

 Again, each state will have advantages and disadvantages; you just need to know which will suit your needs the best.
-However, Nevada is widely considered to be one of the best states for business owners to form their legal entity in before they take it back to their state of origin.
+However, Nevada is widely considered one of the best states for business owners to form their legal entity before they take it back to their state of origin.
 In fact, roughly 80% of the business entities formed in Nevada are for out of state entrepreneurs.

 Real estate investors, in particular, are especially keen on the idea of forming a business entity in Nevada for one reason more so than any other: personal protection.
 The state of Nevada has gone to extremes to protect the personal assets of business owners.

 Far too many real estate investors start their businesses without having formed a legal entity; for one reason or another they neglect to structure their business before investing.
 Instead of taking the appropriate steps to protect themselves, they become susceptible to any number of risks.
 I can’t stress enough how dangerous it is to start investing without the protection of a legal business entity; do not do it!

 I don’t advise investing in real estate before you set up a legal business structure.
 While the path of least resistance to your first deal may be appealing, I can assure you it is not worth placing yourself in the way of unnecessary risk.